UKITE FAQs for TPDs

 How do TPDs schedule a UKITE sitting for trainees in their programme?

-The programme for 2023 can be found here: UKITE 2023 Schedule
+The sittings that the BOA are aware of for 2025 can be found here: UKITE 2025 Schedule

 Do TPDs need to book a venue for the UKITE exam?